-The Workflow Trigger Node allows a workflow to trigger a different workflow to run.
+The Workflow Trigger Node allows an Application Workflow to trigger another Application Workflow to run.

 There are two parts to configuring a Workflow Trigger Node - selecting the workflow and virtual button to trigger, and optionally creating a payload to be used for the trigger.